bouceka/kotlin-independent-dev-project/README.md

 - Fix the DTO class for Update operation by Micronaut documentation and add Delete operation
 - Connect [JDBC](https://micronaut-projects.github.io/micronaut-data/latest/guide/#jdbc) and create a [repository](https://micronaut-projects.github.io/micronaut-data/latest/guide/#repositories) for for the `Registration` table
-- Create RegistrationService and connect the CRUD operations from controller to change records in the database.
+- Create RegistrationService and connect the CRUD operations from the controller to change records in the database.

 ## Progress